micmro/typescript-grunt-boilerplate/README.md

 npm run serve
 ```

-This will start the `browser-sync` server, compiles and `browserify`s the typesctipt in the project.
+This will start the `browser-sync` server, compiles and `browserify`s the typescript in the project.